joranquinten/webcolortool/README.md

 Paste a `;` separated string of color codes and the app wil render all of the colors to a grid with their `hex`, `rgb` and `hsl` values generated.
 The values can be copied to the clipboard by clicking on the appropriate line.

+### Support
+If you like this tool and use it a lot, consider [buying me a coffee ☕️](https://www.buymeacoffee.com/joranquinten)!

 ## Contributing 🤷‍♂️

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.